Frood-for-Thought/Transforming-and-Analyzing-Data-with-SQL-Project/starting_with_questions.md

 Answer:

-Countries given a NULL designation has a total revenue of 1090141.24, which represents 98.41% of the total revenue.

-From the records which takes into account countries which are not null, it appears United States has 16548.29 of total revenue generated.
+From the records which takes into account countries which are not null, it appears United States has 13098.16 of total revenue generated.
-This accounts for 93.81% of all the revenue generated per country.
-The next is Israel with 3.60%, Australia with 2.02%, Canada with 0.47%, then Switzerland with 0.10%.
+This accounts for 92.52% of all the revenue generated per country.
+The next is Israel with 4.25%, then Australia with 2.53%.

-The city with the most revenue generated, (not including NULL), is San Francisco, United States, with 1708.46 which is 9.68% of the total revenue, (in this case the total revenue from all the non-NULL countries, which includes NULL cities).
+The city with the most revenue generated is San Francisco, United States, with 1564.32 which is 11.05% of the total revenue, (in this case the total revenue from all the non-NULL countries, which includes unrecorded cities with NULL).
-The next city being New York, with 1648.11 generated, and it being 9.34% of the revenue generated, followed by Sunnyvale with 1593.92 and 9.04% revenue generated.
+The next city being Sunnyvale, with 992.23 generated, and it being 7.01% of the revenue generated, followed by Atlanta with 854.44 and 6.04% revenue generated.
 The three lowest were Zurich, Switzerland, with 0.096%, Columbus, United States, with 0.125%, and Houston, United States, with 0.221%.
 There was a total of 19 cities recorded which generated revenue.